franciscrot/dma/index.md

 title: Main
 ---

-# Digital Media and Arts
+# Digital Methods Accelerator

-Welcome to the DMA static site.
-Use the pages below to explore the core practice areas and frames that shape the program.
+Welcome to the Digital Methods Accelerator.
+This is a resource hub for DH+ (or in other words, all things digital as they pertain to media, arts and humanities researchers).
+Feel free to update or add new resources on the GitHub repository.

 <div class="card-grid">
   <a class="card" href="{{ "/dh-skills.html" | relative_url }}">